pip-services/pip-services-docs/content/en/conceptual/component/component_communication/_index.md

 #### a.
 Get all service objects

 If we want to obtain all objects of a specific type, such as all our service objects, we can create this query by specifying the name of the type and considering all other fields generic.
-Generic fields are specified by using a star to indicate “any”.
+Generic fields are specified by using a star to indicate "any".
 For example, to obtain the two services, we can do the following query:

 {{< tabsection >}}